Fireye04/Game-Devs-Together/content/_index.md

 Yes, with three caveats.

 1. You make games.
 This includes but is not limited to: Video games, Board games, Tabletop RPGs, Branching narratives, or any other subdivision therein.
 If you've tried a game jam, poked around in godot, or even just make art/ music for games you're welcome to join.
 2. You own and operate a personal website.
 Custom domains are not required; Neocities, Nekoweb, and github pages-hosted sites are more than welcome.
-Just make sure you've added the GDT widget below somewhere on your site!
+Just make sure you've added the GDT widget (below) somewhere on your site!
 3. You are a respectful individual.
 GDT is a place for those of all identies and backgrounds to share their love of game design; If you or your website feature hateful speech, racism, sexism, ableism, homophobia, transphobia, or any other assorted nasties, you are not welcome here.

-If you fit the criteria, you can join by opening up a PR adding your site's URL and other assorted metadata to the `members.json` file on the [GDT GitHub](https://github.com/Fireye04/Game-Devs-Together).
+If you fit the criteria, you can join by opening up a PR adding your site to the `members.json` file on the [GDT GitHub](https://github.com/Fireye04/Game-Devs-Together).

 If you're not familiar with the process of opening a Pull request, please open a thread on the GDT [github discussions page](https://github.com/Fireye04/Game-Devs-Together/discussions), so someone can help you out!
 (A more comprehensive guide is coming soon!)